manjaro-sway/manjaro-sway/SUPPORT.md

 $unbindsym $mod+w
 ```

-## upgrades
+## Upgrades

 ### how do I upgrade the ~/.config after an update?

-after upgrading packages, you will sometimes need to update your skeleton:
+After upgrading packages, you will sometimes need to update your skeleton:

 ```bash
 cp -rf /etc/skel/.config/* ~/.config